-4. Bacterial TMDLs.
+5. Bacterial TMDLs.

-- a.
-If the permittee is an approved VSMP authority, the permittee shall select and implement at least three of the strategies listed in Table 5 below designed to reduce the load of bacteria to the MS4.
-Selection of the strategies shall correspond to sources identified in Part II B 3 d. - b.
-If the permittee is not an approved VSMP authority, the permittee shall select at least one strategy listed in Table 5 below designed to reduce the load of bacteria to the MS4 relevant to sources of bacteria applicable within the MS4 regulated service area.
-Selection of the strategies shall correspond to sources identified in Part II B 3 d.
+a.
+Traditional permittees shall select and implement at least three of the strategies listed in Table 5 designed to reduce the load of bacteria to the MS4.
+Selection of the strategies shall correspond to sources identified in Part II B 4 d.

+b.
+Nontraditional permittees shall select at least one strategy listed in Table 5 designed to reduce the load of bacteria to the MS4 relevant to sources of bacteria applicable within the MS4 regulated service area.
+Selection of the strategies shall correspond to sources identified in Part II B 4 d.

-Otroto sino fo Table 5 Strategies for Bacteria Reduction Stormwater Control/Management Strategy Source Strategies (provided as an example and not meant to be all inclusive or limiting) Domestic pets (dogs and cats) Provide signage to pick up dog waste, providing pet waste bags and disposal containers.
+Table 5 Strategies for Bacteria Reduction Stormwater Control/Management Strategy Source Strategies (provided as an example and not meant to be all inclusive or limiting)

+Domestic pets (dogs and cats) Provide signage to pick up dog waste, providing pet waste bags and disposal containers.
 Adopt and enforce pet waste ordinances or policies, or leash laws or policies.
-Place dog parks away from environmentally sensitive areas.
+Place dog parks away from environmental ly sensitive areas.
 Maintain dog parks by removing disposed of pet waste bags and cleaning up other sources of bacteria.
 Protect riparian buffers and provide unmanicured vegetative buffers along streams to dissuade stream access.
-Urban wildlife Educate the public on how to reduce food sources accessible to urban wildlife (e.g., manage restaurant dumpsters and grease traps, residential garbage, feed pets indoors).
-Install storm drain inlet or outlet controls.
-Clean out storm drains to remove waste from wildlife.
-Implement and enforce urban trash management practices.
-Implement rooftop disconnection programs or site designs that minimize connections to reduce bacteria from rooftops Implement a program for removing animal carcasses from roadways and properly disposing of the same (either through proper storage or through transport to a licensed facility).
+Urban wildlife Educate the public on how to reduce food sources accessible to urban wildlife (e.g., manage restaurant dumpsters and grease traps, residential garbage, feed

+pets indoors).

+Install storm

+drain inlet or

+outlet

+controls.

+Clean out

+storm drains

+to remove waste from

+wildlife.

+Implement and enforce

+urban trash

+management

+practices.

+Implement

+rooftop

+disconnection

+programs or

+site designs

+that minimize

+connections to reduce

+bacteria from

+rooftops.

+Implement a

+program for

+removing

+animal

+carcasses from

+roadways and

+properly disposing of

+the same

+(either

+through

+proper storage

+or through

+transport to a

+licensed

+facility).

+Illicit Implement an

+connections enhanced dry

+or illicit discharges weather

+to the MS4 screening and illicit

+discharge,

+detection, and

+elimination

+program